Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 If the LLC will hire employees or is owned by more than one member, an EIN is required.

-The EIN or Employer Identification Number (also referred to as a Federal Employer Identification Number, FEIN, or Federal Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
-Similar to a social security number for an individual, the EIN identifies business entities for tax purposes.
+The EIN or Employer Identification Number (or Federal Employer Identification Number, FEIN, or Federal Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
+Similar to an individual’s social security number, the EIN identifies business entities for tax purposes.

 Open an LLC Bank Account